How do you know if you have a good relationship?

 The Good Relationship Test is a way for you to approach every area of your life with curiosity and find out the truth about your life.
 Not only will you see what you’ve created, but it will reveal what you’re going to create in the future if you don’t change your thinking.

-Take the 8 life categories I teach in Personal Development For Her and apply this test.
+Take the 8 life categories I teach in Grow You and apply this test.

 The 8 life categories are…